nasa/content-guide/_pages/introduction/resources.md

 ## Style guides

 We generally follow [AP style](https://www.apstylebook.com/) unless otherwise noted.
+If there is a difference in addressing an item between the AP style and NASA style, use the the NASA style.

 As we created this guide, we also referred to these resources: